 Henry: Exactly.
 As an enterprise SaaS company trying to grow really fast, if we run into a problem, chances are a million other businesses have the same problems as well.
 One of the problems we had was how do we generate interest and book demos and close customers.
 So if our products can work so well for us, we know it can definitely work well for other businesses as well.

 Being our own customer also allows the people who work on the product to have control over the feedback process as well.
 Anytime that they see a bug, they see something not working well or they have an idea that pops up when they shower, they can actually submit that to the engineering team and they’ll implement it right away.
 So that’s what happened to us as well.
 A lot of the problems that we’ve caught and our customers caught which means we don’t need a QA team.

 James: People that love the product enough that they’re essentially willing to evangelize your product to others and they’re just willing to do your QA testing as well.

 Henry: Pretty much.
 So it’s definitely a win for our customers and us.

 James: So we had financial advisors and people that are now chasing after academics and other interesting niches.
 What other kinds of companies are you seeing right now taking advantage of CoPilot?

-These advisors are attending probably three to four conferences a year and at the conferences, Very Serious People are saying you gotta use Linkedin more, but they just don’t know how.
+These advisors are attending probably three to four conferences a year and at the conferences, very serious people are saying you gotta use Social Media more, but they just don’t know how.
 Or they don’t want to right?
 Well, it’s like it’s a dark art.
-I can message you on Linkedin.
+I can message you through a network.
 But it’s like, how do you have to spend the time and effort to really wrap your head around it?
 Exactly how do I use the tools to my best advantage?
 So all of that is within CoPilot.
 We have a template and we help you on board, help you target people, help you brush up your profile.
 We have a fairly good on-boarding process for exactly that purpose.